Skip to main content

 Kimiko Nakazawa is one of the internationally active violinists and continues to perform throughout Europe, including Vienna and Berlin.In addition to his performance activities, he has been invited to serve as a juror for international violin competitions in Japan and abroad and as a lecturer at international music festivals, and is currently a guest professor at Shobi Gakuen University and its graduate school.

-Ms. Usui has received numerous awards, including first prize at the Cantu International Competition and special prize at the Viotti International Competition, and has performed at international music festivals and served on juries for international music competitions, including concerts in many countries around the world.He is currently based in Tokyo and Vienna.
+Ms. Usui has received numerous awards, including first prize at the Cantu International Competition and special prize at the Viotti International Competition, and has given concerts around the world, appeared at international music festivals, and served as a juror for international music competitions.He is currently based in Tokyo and Vienna.

-Since its foundation, KCG Group has incorporated general education courses into its curriculum to cultivate the intellect and sensitivity of students as well as specialized skills.These events are open to the public for viewing.
+Since its foundation, KCG Group has incorporated general education courses into its curriculum to cultivate students' intellect and sensitivity as well as specialized skills, and has also held various cultural lectures, classical music concerts, and traditional performing arts appreciation events.These events are open to the public for viewing.

 Kimiko Nakazawa Violin Recital - A Thousand Tones